oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 > Emits the `insert` event, with the old expression and position as parameters.

 ###### `clear()`
-Clears the expression, and reset the position.
+Clears the expression, and resets the position.

 > Emits the `clear` event.

 ###### `evaluate()`
-Evaluates the current expression, and return a `mathsExpression` descriptor.
+Evaluates the current expression, and returns a `mathsExpression` descriptor.

 > Emits the `syntaxerror` event if the expression contains an error.